 Source: CNN

 Following the Supreme Court’s June 2022 decision in Dobbs v.
-Jackson Women’s Health Organization, which eliminated a constitutional right to abortion nationwide, more than a dozen US states have banned or severely restricted access to the procedure.
+Jackson Women’s Health Organization, which eliminated a constitutional right to abortion nationwide, nearly two dozen US states have banned or limited access to the procedure.
+States where abortion is most limited report higher rates of maternal and infant mortality, as well as greater economic insecurity.

+CNN is tracking these legal challenges as they make their way through the courts.
 Here’s where abortion access currently stands in the United States.

 More like this: